 This allows faculty to not only opt-out of participating, but also change their instructional materials at any point.

-The orders for a given semester must be made before its order period closes, typically about a month before students begin to register for classes.
+The orders for a given semester must be made before its order period closes.
+The deadline is usually the week before students begin to register for classes.

 What if I assign multiple books for my class?

-When ordering your materials, faculty are able to assign multiple digital textbooks or combinations of digital textbooks and publisher courseware to a course.
+When ordering your materials, faculty can assign multiple digital textbooks or combinations of them and publisher courseware to a course.

 Which publishers' materials are available in the program?